MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/troubleshoot-web-deploy-problems-with-visual-studio.md

 **Is Web Deploy installed?**

-You can verify that Web Deploy is installed by going to the **Programs and Features** control panel and looking for **Microsoft Web Deploy 2.0** in the list of installed programs.
-If it isn't there, you can install it via the Web Platform Installer by going to the **Products** tab.
-It's listed as **Web Deployment Tool 2.1**.
+You can verify that Web Deploy is installed by going to the **Programs and Features** control panel and looking for **Microsoft Web Deploy 4.0** in the list of installed programs.
+If it isn't there, you can download and install it from our [official download page](https://www.microsoft.com/en-us/download/details.aspx?id=106070).
 You should also ensure the Web Deployment Agent Service (MsDepSvc) is running.

 **Is the web deployment handler installed?**

-If Web Deploy is installed and you still get this error, make sure the IIS 7 Deployment Handler feature in Web Deploy is installed.
-In the **Programs and Features** control panel, find **Microsoft Web Deploy 2.0**, right-click and select **Change**.
+If Web Deploy is installed and you still get this error, make sure the IIS Deployment Handler feature in Web Deploy is installed.
+In the **Programs and Features** control panel, find **Microsoft Web Deploy 4.0**, right-click and select **Change**.
 In the Wizard that comes up, select **Next** on the first page and then select **Change** on the second page.
-Add **IIS 7 Deployment Handler** and everything under it.
+Add **IIS Deployment Handler** and everything under it.

 :::image type="content" source="media/troubleshoot-web-deploy-problems-with-visual-studio/web-deploy-set-up.png" alt-text="Screenshot that shows the Microsoft Web Deploy 2 dot 0 Setup dialog box.
 Web Deployment Framework is highlighted." lightbox="media/troubleshoot-web-deploy-problems-with-visual-studio/web-deploy-set-up.png":::